emilioSp/test-frameworks/README.md

 ## Fighters
 - Jest aka "the champion"
-- Tap & node test runner aka "the underdogs"
+- Tap aka "the underdogs"
 - Vitest aka "the challenger"

 ## Rules